sankeethsri/Its-Super/README.md

 # Known Bugs

-1. When passing in a hero query string parameter, the application either returns a 500 error or a random hero.
+1. When passing in a hero query string parameter, the application returns a 500 error or a random hero.
-2. The response is meant to return a json object, but at the moment it returns a string representing the data.
+2. The response is meant to return a JSON object, but at the moment, it returns a string representing the data.
-3. When the Vegeta hero is returned the application returns a 500 error.
+3. When the Vegeta hero is returned, the application returns a 500 error.

 ## Project Structure
 The project directory structure is as follows: